pudly/schmopera-hugo/content/articles/why-directing-opera-is-like-directing-music-videos-sort-of.md

 ---
-title: Why directing opera is like directing music videos (sort of)
+title: "Why directing opera is like directing music videos (sort of)"
 ---

 ### Organic surrealism